python-sprints/pyntxos/README.md

 - [Binder](https://mybinder.org/)

 Currently we have another [repository](https://github.com/python-sprints/pyntxos-dashboard) for data and dashboard.
 Every time something is pushed to the current repository, it will run `data.utils.scrape` in [Travis CI](https://travis-ci.org/) then push that new data and the dasboard to the second [repository](https://github.com/python-sprints/pyntxos-dashboard).

-- It is unclear if the second repository is needed in the first place, the idea is to keep the data separate but maybe this is not necessary